-- 7.3.1 There is evidence of changes to the structure and composition of Blanket bog and Transition mire habitats of the SAC as a result of atmospheric pollution, and this may also be affecting the habitats' typical bird species including Golden Plover, Dunlin and Meadow Pipit..
+- 7.3.1 There is evidence of changes to the structure and composition of Blanket bog (priority feature) and Transition mire habitats of the SAC as a result of atmospheric pollution, and this may also be affecting the habitats' typical bird species including Golden Plover, Dunlin and Meadow Pipit..
 Dry and wet heathland habitats are also vulnerable to inputs of nitrogen, with typical plant species being out-competed by nitrophilous species.
-The nitrogen and acid deposition loading at all locations investigated was found to significantly exceed the critical load. - 7.3.2 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to fully assess the nature of impacts.
+The nitrogen and acid deposition loading at all locations investigated was found to significantly exceed the critical load.
+Under extreme or prolonged exposure this could result in changes to the extent and distribution of the qualifying habitats. - 7.3.2 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to fully assess the nature of impacts.
 Haworth and Oxenhope Moors could be affected, particularly in the vicinity of A6033 Hebden Bridge Road.
-Impacts are most likely to occur around Rishworth and Moss Moors where a number of road corridors cross the Pennines towards Greater Manchester, although impacts

-- here are likely to be from a combination of sources.
-Further pressure points could arise as a result of locations identified for development or through increases in visitor numbers. - 7.3.3 It is recommended that more detailed testing and traffic modelling is undertaken during the pre-allocations testing stage which will precede development of the Allocations DPD.
+Impacts are most likely to occur around Rishworth and Moss Moors where a number of road corridors cross the Pennines towards Greater Manchester, although impacts here are likely to be from a combination of sources.
+Further pressure points could arise as a result of locations identified for development or through increases in visitor numbers. - 7.3.3 It is recommended that more detailed traffic modelling is undertaken during the pre-allocations testing stage which will precede development of the Allocations DPD, to ensure that sites being considered for allocation can be implemented in compliance with the Habitat Regulations and Core Strategy Policy SC8.

-7.3.4 There is some evidence to suggest that negative impacts from wind turbine development can occur, including through suppressed breeding densities and displacement, and locally reduced population size.
-Such impacts have been demonstrated (though not consistently) in relation to upland raptors and wading birds, including Golden Plover and Curlew, typical species of the SAC habitats.
-Adverse effects on birds using supporting habitats off the SAC are also possible.
-However, the Publication Draft Core Strategy does not allocate land for wind generation.
+7.3.4 There is some evidence to suggest that negative impacts from wind turbine development can occur to typical bird species of the SAC habitats, including Golden Plover and Curlew, through suppressed breeding densities, displacement, and locally reduced population size.
+However, such impacts are unlikely to adversely affect the qualifying habitats of the SAC, and in any event the Core Strategy does not allocate land for wind generation.

 7.3.5 Erosion from increased recreational use of tracks and paths in the SAC has significant potential to cause damage to both heathland and blanket bog habitats.
-The Core Strategy has responded to this risk within policy SC8 which prevents a net increase in dwellings within 400m of the SAC, and requires residential developments within up to 7km of the SAC to provide or contribute to additional natural greenspace for recreation, implementation of access and habitat management measures within the SAC to reduce the impacts of recreational pressure.
+The Core Strategy has responded to this risk within Policy SC8 which prevents a net increase in dwellings within 400m of the SAC, and requires residential developments within up to 7km of the SAC to provide or contribute to additional natural greenspace for recreation, implementation of access and habitat management measures within the SAC to reduce the impacts of recreational pressure.